kainite/InstallLocalCert/README.md

 # Install Local Cert with mkcert for Windows
-**Warning**:Install Localhost Cert on Windows and website, mkcert is a simple tool for making locally-trusted development certificates.
+**NOTE**:Install Localhost Cert on Windows and website, mkcert is a simple tool for making locally-trusted development certificates.
 It requires no configuration.

 ## Run Powershell
-**Warning**:Check if Policies restrictions:
+**NOTE**:Check if Policies restrictions:
 ```
 PS C:\cert> Get-ExecutionPolicy
 ```